codeangler/vpc-endpoints-lab/build-interface.md

 Update the Interface Endpoint policy in your lab (an template/example is provided below):

 1. Refer to the collected output values from your CloudFormation stack.
-Note the value of the “SQSQueueARN” output.
-This is your SQS Queue ARN.
+Note the value of the “InterfaceEndpointPolicyURL” output.
+Copy this value and paste it into your browser to access the Interface Endpoint in your VPC dashboard.
-2. Replace the placeholder value “examplequeueARN” with the SQSQueueARN value
+2. Select the policy tab in the lower pane of your Interface Endpoint
-3. Refer to the collected output values from your CloudFormation stack.
-Note the value of the “AWSAccountID” output.
+3. Refer to the value of the “AWSAccountID” output from your CloudFormation stack.
 This is the AWS Account ID being used for this lab.
-4. Replace the placeholder value “exampleaccountid” with the AWS Account ID value
+4. Use the example resource policy below.
+Replace the placeholder value “exampleaccountid” with the AWS Account ID value.
+Replace the value of "examplequeueARN" with the output value named SQSQueueARN	from your CloudFormation stack.
-5. Save and close.
+5. Edit the Interface Endpoint policy on your Interface Endpoint for SQS.
+Enter the custom policy you have created based on the example below.
+Save and close.

 Resource policy - Interface Endpoint policy template/example